Zoom on the Powermate CX1400

 The Powermate CX1400 is powered by a 98 cc Powermate OHV 4-stroke engine.
 It delivers 120V, runs on gasoline and offers a running wattage of 1400W as well as a peak wattage of 1700W.

-With a full tank, the CX1400 can operate for around 8.5 hours at 50% load (fuel consumption around 0.18 GPH), thanks to its fuel capacity of 1.5 gallon.
+Thanks to a fuel capacity of 1.5 gallon, the CX1400 can operate for around 8.5 hours at 50% load with a full tank (fuel consumption around 0.18 GPH).

 Additionally, it features 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle allowing you to easily charge your batteries.

-The dimensions of the Powermate CX1400, which are L19.8 x W15.6 x H15.9 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
-The generator is designed for ideal use outdoors and in rough environments.
+The Powermate CX1400 has the following dimensions: L19.8 x W15.6 x H15.9 in.
+In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
+The featured design is ideal for the outdoors and all tough environments.

-The CX1400's status and activity may be monitored conveniently via the control panel, as it features a convenient meter showing you voltage, frequency and lifetime hours.
+The CX1400's status and activity may be monitored conveniently via the control panel, as it features a convenient meter, which displays voltage, frequency and lifetime hours.

 The Powermate CX1400 is neither EPA approved nor CARB-compliant..